cloudnative-pg/cloudnative-pg/docs/src/installation_upgrade.md

 ### Upgrading to 1.20.3

 !!!
 Important
-    We encourage all existing users of CloudNativePG 1.20.x to upgrade at your earliest possible convenience to 1.20.3, the latest stable version for this minor release.
+    We encourage all existing users of CloudNativePG to upgrade to version 1.22.0 or at least to the latest stable version of the minor release you are currently using (namely 1.21.2 or 1.20.5).

 With the goal to keep improving out-of-the-box the *convention over configuration* behavior of the operator, CloudNativePG changes the default